+Student's Signature Date:

+Parent/Legal Guardian Name (please print):

-Student's Signature: Date: Parent/Legal Guardian Signature: Date:
+Parent/Legal Guardian Signature Date:

 Note: The Neighborhood Children's Internet Protection Act (PL 106-554, 47 USC 254 (h) (l)) requires districts to hold at least one public hearing on its proposed Internet safety policy.
 The regulations do not require this to be a special meeting and it is allowable for it to be part of a regular school board meeting.